 Room Service is FREE

 Not feeling up to dinner at a restaurant?
-Kids need to nap?
+Do kids need to nap?
 Have dinner sent to your room!

 Have food allergies?
 Let Disney Know Before Your Cruise